 - Who can donate?

 No limitations.
 South Carolina taxpayers are eligible for a State income tax credit on up to 60% of their State liability.
 Exceptional SC is a 501(c)(3).
 Donations to a 501(c)(3) are deductible on your federal taxes. as allowed by IRS regulation.
 Please consult your CPA/financial advisor for more information on donating to non-profits.
 (State deductibility only applies if the tax credit is not used.)

 - Can parents and family members donate?

 Absolutely!
-However, please note that there is no “quid pro quo”?
-The Exceptional SC board does not have access to the names of donors.
-Our funding of students is based on eligibility documents and incumbency.
+However, please note that there is no “quid pro quo.”
+The Exceptional SC board does not have access to the names of donors while making funding decisions.
+Our funding of students is based only on eligibility documents and incumbency.

 - Will additional awards be made?

-Incumbents will receive spring awards.
+Incumbents will receive fall and spring awards.
 As additional funds become available, new students to the program will also receive awards.